 SMART App Launch

-2.1.0 - Release International flag
+2.2.0 - STU 2.2 International flag

-This page is part of the Smart App Launch Implementation Guide (v2.1.0: STU 2.1) based on FHIR R4.
+This page is part of the Smart App Launch Implementation Guide (v2.2.0: STU 2.2) based on FHIR (HL7® FHIR® Standard) R4.
 This is the current published version.
 For a full list of available versions, see the Directory of published versions

 App Launch: Launch and Authorization

 The SMART App Launch Framework connects third-party applications to Electronic Health Record data, allowing apps to launch from inside or outside the user interface of an EHR system.
-The framework supports apps for use by clinicians, patients, and others via a PHR or Patient Portal or any FHIR system where a user can launch an app.
+The framework supports apps for use by clinicians, patients, and others via a PHR, Patient Portal, or any FHIR system where a user can launch an app.
 It provides a reliable, secure authorization protocol for a variety of app architectures, including apps that run on an end-user’s device as well as apps that run on a secure server.
 The Launch Framework supports four key use cases:

-1. Patients apps that launch standalone
+1. Patient apps that launch standalone

 2. Patient apps that launch from a portal